 Samantha turned her head.
 “It makes me sad.”

 They bounced downhill, the tractor jarring on patches of uneven ground.
 Still thinking about what grandpa had said, Samantha glanced over her shoulder at the tree as it got higher and smaller.
-She took the hat from her head, leaned over to shout so he could hear over the engine noise, “Papaw…” she put the cap on his head careful not to pull too low over his eyes.
+She took the hat from her head and leaned over to shout so he could hear over the engine noise, “Papaw…” she put the cap on his head, careful not to pull too low over his eyes.
 “You need this more than me!”
 She leaned in again to kiss him on the cheek, and he held her with one arm, the other gripping the steering wheel.
 The clean wind steadied and took away the sting and ache.

 # # #

 I sent her the story and received this message back: